orkhossain/DressApp/README.md

 you can create your custom outfits wihtout needing to actually wear them.
 With this app you can declutter your wardrobe and decide which piece to donate or sell.
-This app will also suggest you to not go for fast fashion which is damaging the environment and instead use app as Depop,Vinted,Vestiare Collective for online shopping insted of creating more waste
+This app will also suggest you to not go for fast fashion which is damaging the environment and instead use app as Depop,Vinted,Vestiare Collective for online shopping insted of creating more waste.